emoreno-hub/Inventory_Monitoring/README.md

 Running the `sagemaker.ipynb` notebook will allow you to download a subset of data.
 The subset is controlled by the file titled `file_list.json` and reuslts in 10,441 images being downloaded for this project.

 ## Model Training
-**TODO**: What kind of model did you choose for this experiment and why?
-Give an overview of the types of hyperparameters that you specified and why you chose them.
-Also remember to evaluate the performance of your model.

 #### CNN Model
 This project will used a Convolutional Neural Network (CNN) which is a deep learning algorithm that can take in an input image, assign importance (learnable weights and biases) to various aspects / objects in the image, and be able to differentiate one from the other.
 A pre-trained ResNet50 model was used to build the CNN model with a fully connected layer added to the end of the model followed by a ReLu activation function, then another Linear layer, and a final ReLu activation function.